 Be nice.
 Or else.

-Chicago UX Designer at Curiosity Joined over 4 years ago
+Chicago UX Designer at Curiosity Joined almost 5 years ago

 I used to use Pixa a lot.
 And it's Chrome extension is great.
 But it's been crashing all the time for me lately so I uninstalled it and have been seeking a new solution.